Home Office Deductions – The Ins and Outs for Small Business Owners

 Where do I deduct this amount?

-Well, before you start celebrating and planning a huge home renovation, ask yourself, can you substantiate (1) that the expenses relate to the business and (2) the amount of the expenses?
-If not, I would rethink your calculation and limit it to amounts you can substantiate.
-If you are ready to claim the deduction, the way to actually do that will depend on the type of business you own.
-To get more information on how to claim the home office tax deduction for all types of business entities and how to set up an accountable plan, check out our blog post on Claiming Home Office Tax Deductions – What You Need to Know
+Well, before you start celebrating and planning a huge home renovation, ask yourself, can you substantiate (1) that the expenses relate to the business, and (2) the amount of the expenses?
+If not, rethink your calculation and limit it only to amounts you can substantiate.

+An accountable plan is not difficult to set up but it is important to do it correctly in order to make sure your small business can benefit.
+To get more information on how to claim the home office tax deduction for all types of business entities and how to set up an accountable plan, check out our blog post on Claiming Home Office Tax Deductions – What You Need to Know.

 The information provided on this website does not, and is not intended to, constitute legal advice.
 All information, content, and materials available on this site are for general informational purposes only.
 Readers are advised to consult with their attorney or accountant with any questions or concerns.